lakeron/slush-task-manager/V0_DEPLOYMENT.md

-# V0 Deployment Guide for Izipizi Task Manager
+# V0 Deployment Guide for Slush Task Manager

-This guide provides specific instructions for deploying the Izipizi Task Manager on v0.dev.
+This guide provides specific instructions for deploying the Slush Task Manager on v0.dev.

 ## Quick V0 Setup